aradhyagnov/bcs/Pre-processing/README_AXIAL (1).md

 This project introduces a preprocessing and classification pipeline based on the AXIAL framework to:
 - Enable interpretable AD diagnosis from 3D MRI data.
 - Generate 3D attention maps localizing disease-affected brain regions.
-- Use 2D CNNs with attention fusion to balance performance and explainability.

 ---

 ## ⚙️ Methodology

-This section elaborates on the complete methodology adapted from the AXIAL paper and customized for this implementation.

-### Overview
 The AXIAL pipeline introduces a diagnosis and explainability framework that processes 3D MRI brain scans as a sequence of 2D slices, applying attention mechanisms to identify both diagnosis and region-specific explanations.
 This enables precise and interpretable Alzheimer’s Disease classification.

 ---